qiliao123/Agent-Evaluator-ToyProject/README.md

 ## Evaluation metrics
 The evaluation focuses on accuracy and factual grounding, with supporting metrics such as query alignment, completeness etc.

 These evaluation metrics are preliminary and only support the experiment of this toy project.

-More tests and reevaluation need to be done in order to select the right metrics for the RAG agent fulfilling specific tasks.
+More tests and reevaluation need to be done in order to compare, and define the right metrics for the RAG agent fulfilling specific tasks.

+Improvement can be done to include different sets of evaluations in one agent for defined scenarios.

 ## Demo
 See demo.mp4